FindMySchool LogoFindMySchool

 In reality, Year 6 destinations will vary year to year depending on family preference, sibling links, and the availability of places, plus transport.
 The school’s emphasis on confidence and articulation by Year 6, including the Southampton Civic Award, is a sensible preparation for the step up, particularly for pupils moving into a larger secondary environment.

 Curdridge is a Hampshire local authority community primary, so applications for Reception are made via the county’s coordinated process.
-The school’s own admissions page sets out a clear window for Reception entry for September 2026: applications open 1 November 2025 and close 15 January 2026.
+For Reception entry in September 2027 in Hampshire, applications close on 15 January 2027, with offers issued on 16 April 2027.

 Demand indicators suggest competition is meaningful.
 For the most recent Reception entry route recorded here, there were 41 applications for 16 offers, and the school is listed as oversubscribed, which is roughly 2.56 applications per place.